 - Ensure that promotions and bonuses are considered in an unbiased manner.

 - Gender is non-binary.
-Your plan to promote gender equity in the office must cater for those who do not fit into a category.
+Your plan to promote gender equity in the office must cater to those who do not fit into a category.

 - Gender equity in the office needs to be addressed in a systematic manner.